11-Month Warranty Inspections in Boulder, CO – Don’t Let That Builder Clock Run Out

 What’s Covered in an 11-Month Inspection?

-- Roof & Attic: Check for leaks, missing vents, or insulation gaps
+- Roof & Attic: Check for missing vents, water stains, or insulation gaps

 Real Issues We’ve Found at the 11-Month Mark